-The Student Bar Association (SBA) is a self-governing organization with a council composed of a president, three vice-presidents (academic affairs, community affairs, and public service), a treasurer, a secretary, seven representatives from each of the three classes, two graduate student representatives, and one transfer representative, elected by various constituencies of the student body or the student body at large.
+The Student Bar Association (SBA) is a self-governing organization with a council composed of a president, three vice-presidents (academic affairs, community affairs, and public service), a treasurer, a secretary, six representatives from each of the three classes, two graduate student representatives, and one transfer representative, elected by various constituencies of the student body or the student body at large.
 The association acts generally for the student body in Law School matters.
 The officers and council of the association appoint the student members of various Law School committees.
 These committees play an important role in the governance of the Law School, and they work to ensure representation of student views in this process.
 The officers meet regularly with the Deans to discuss issues on behalf of students.

 A wealth of student interest organizations provide outstanding opportunities to explore your interests with your fellow students, including:

 - Asian Pacific American Law Students Association and South Asian Law Students Association (APALSA/SALSA)

 - Children’s Justice Project (CJP)